The RWS Foundation

 - Strategic partnerships identified by the Foundation's leadership

-- Multi-year commitments to selected beneficiary organizations
+- Multi-year commitments to selected beneficiary organisations

 - Employee-involved charitable initiatives